Table of Contents

 Non-Profit Organizations (NPOs) are entities established to provide goods or services without the intent of making a profit.
-No member of an NPO is entitled to any profit, and all earnings are reinvested to further the organization’s objectives.
+No member is entitled to any profit, and all earnings are reinvested to further the organization’s objectives.

 2. Legal Structure of NPOs in India